 - Acupuncture is an East Asian medicine used in Western medicine.

 - It can work in sickness caused by chemotherapy and some other symptoms.

 What is acupuncture?

-Acupuncture is a treatment that involves putting fine needles into the body at particular points.
-The needles are left in place for a short time and then removed.
-Acupuncture can help with some physical problems such as pain and feeling sick.
-It can also help to reduce symptoms such as anxiety.
+Acupuncture involves putting fine needles into the body at particular points.
+The needles stay in place for a short time.
+The practitioner then removes it.

-Acupuncture first started in traditional East Asian medicine systems.
+Acupuncture first started in traditional East Asian medicine.
 It became an important part of Chinese medicine about 2000 years ago.
 But we now know how it works in scientific terms as well.

 Western medical acupuncture is a modern interpretation of acupuncture based on scientific research.
-Treatments are given following a medical diagnosis.
-They can be used alongside conventional cancer treatments such as cancer drugs or radiotherapy.
+Practitioners give treatments following a medical diagnosis.
+They can give it alongside conventional cancer treatments.
+These include cancer drugs or radiotherapy.

 Acupuncture is used to treat a wide range of pain conditions and some other symptoms.
 Many doctors train in Western medical acupuncture.
 Other qualified health professionals also often train to use acupuncture alongside anticancer treatments.

 Why people with cancer use it